microsoft/SwitchML/README.md

   half by modifying the code to use two recirculation ports.
 * Drop simulation is not currently supported.

 Requirements
 ------------

-For the SwitchML p4 code, the main requirement is SDE 9.0.0.
+For the SwitchML p4 code, the main requirement is SDE 9.1.0.

-FOr the control plane, Python 2.7 with Scapy and other SDE dependences is required.
+For the control plane, Python 2.7 with Scapy and other SDE dependences is required.
 This should be installed on any machine with the SDE installed.